QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

 `here <https://github.com/QuantEcon/QuantEcon.notebooks/blob/master/dependencies/lq_markov.py>`__

-The class takes a variable number of arguments, to allow for there to be an arbitrary :math:`N` states of the world
+The class takes a variable number of arguments, to allow for there to be an arbitrary :math:`N` Markov states

 To accomodate this, the
-matrices for each state of the world must be held in a ``namedtuple``
+matrices for each Markov state must be held in a ``namedtuple``

 The value and policy functions are then found by iterating on the system of algebraic matrix Riccati equations